 Become Comfortable in Hell

-From my perspective, most modern wings emphasize too much comfort, lulling pilots into a false sense of security.
-Modern wings are so often deceptively easy to handle under normal conditions, but the more solid they seem, the more violently they collapse when they do collapse.
-Often, comfort leads to passivity, and passivity leads to fatality.
-Instead, why not stay playful and keep on learning lifelong?
+Too often, comfort leads to passivity, and passivity leads to fatality.
+Instead, why not stay playful and keep on learning life-long?
 There is a level of optimal stress where you are having a lot of fun, where you are learning at a very good rate.
 Seriousness tends to get rigid, inflexible, dogmatic, but playfulness is fluid and fun, and never gets boring.
 Keep your play safe.
-That also means, don’t be doing big wingovers close to the ground!
+That also means, don’t be doing big wingovers close to the hard ground!

 Passive Safety vs Active Safety